JOIN THE 2025 KITCHEN GARDEN KICKOFF - REGISTER FOR FREE HERE

 Most jars have a little spot on them where you can write the date that you're storing whatever's inside.
 I recommend labeling each jar with the date and the name of the herb.

-I also buy sets of smaller 4-oz. glass jars like these to store herbs in my spice rack for quick and easy use in the kitchen.
+You can also clean out and reuse the glass jars your spices come in from the store.
+That way, it's super easy to have your herbs stored in your spice rack for quick and easy use in the kitchen.
 I like finding pretty glass jar sets and filling them with different homegrown herbs to give as gifts to friends and family.
 It's a great way to share the garden and the abundance of herbs you might have after your growing season.

 My Favorite Dry Herbs to Use for Teas